MinoMino/mindl-legacy/README.md

 # mindl
-A plugin-based downloading tool.
-It was written with Python 3.5+ in mind, so while it's likely that at least 3.4 works, it's possible I've used new stuff that could potentially make it incompatible.
+A plugin-based downloading tool for Python 3.5 and above.

+**NOTE**: I'm currently in the process of rewriting this in Go.
+Check the [wiki](https://github.com/MinoMino/mindl/wiki) for the reasoning.
+Once the rewrite is in a decent state, it will replace the content here.
+This version will be moved to a new repository called "mindl-legacy" or something along those lines.

-It was written for the purpose of downloading e-books from sites that use HTML5 readers, which is why some plugins require Selenium and PhantomJS.
-The framework can however obviously be used for anything.
+It was written primarily for the purpose of downloading e-books from sites that use HTML5 readers, which is why some plugins require Selenium and PhantomJS, but it is not limited to that.

 If you've got some other HTML5 reader you want supported and you can provide a sample, I will consider writing a plugin for it.
 Open an issue here or send me an e-mail about it.
 I cannot promise a plugin that downloads from their API if the images are